AmateurNoob/LineSweep/README.md

 	Cut.addToSkipList()
 	drawCut()

+The y-value for the cut is calculated using Slope-Intercept form.

 Controls -
 Spacebar advances the sweeping line, and displays output as it was generated by our algorithm.
 One tap of the spacebar is equal to one step further in our